-Disaster studies enables me to be a person who is not only trying to understand how the world looks like in chaos and crisis and what to do about it but also it helps me to understand the world in its ‘normal situation’ and how to fix it in ‘normal situation’.
-For example, before one tries to understand how public administration and bureaucracy work under crisis and emergencies, as a student in disaster studies, one must try to establish the ‘baseline’ condition of ‘normal situation’ and how to fix it right before chaos and crisis become unmanageable.
-By doing so, disaster management students have the privilege to look at two scenarios of realities – it is a one step ahead of a generic public administration students or traditional social science students’ understanding of the reality.
+My vision of disaster studies is about not only trying to understand how the world behave in chaos or crisis and what to do about it; It is also about understanding the world in its ‘normal situation’ and how to fix it in ‘normal situation’.
+For example, before one tries to understand how public administration and bureaucracy work under crisis and emergencies, as a student in disaster studies, one must try to establish the ‘baseline’ condition – ‘normal situation’.
+And asking question: how to fix it right before chaos and crisis become unmanageable?
+By doing so, disaster management students have the privilege to look at two scenarios of the realities – it is about being one step ahead of a generic public administration students or traditional social science students in understanding the reality.

 Disaster risks are real world problems that cannot simply be solved by mono or even multi-disciplinary lenses.
 What we want to achieve in the end is to save lives and to make the earth a better place for everyone.
 Saving lives can have hundreds different meanings ranging from rapidly response to a catastrophic event to de-escalate humanitarian crisis or retrofit housing informed by detailed local seismic map to risk awareness such as asking people run to higher ground anticipating a tsunami event to the promotion of health in refugee camps.
 These require civil engineering knowledge, geological knowledge, seismic mapping skills, health promotion skills, humanitarian response skills, personal security skills and so on.
 But also it requires public administration and political science skills in order to bring seismic risk a public policy and political agendas.